brenhinkeller/brenhinkeller.github.io/_fieldwork/097-unconformity-2019.md

 ---

 <a href='/images/unconformity/MicaMineNonconformity_Panorama2.jpg'><img src='/images/unconformity/MicaMineNonconformity_Panorama2.jpg'></a>
-The Triassic Kayenta Formation unconformably overlies Proterozoic a quartz-mica-kspar pegmatite near Grand Junction, CO.
+A thin layer of slope-forming red silststone of the Triassic Chine Formation, topped by cliff-forming Wingate Sandstone, unconformably overlies a Proterozoic basement of quartz-mica-kspar pegmatite near Grand Junction, CO.

 ---